 - Subd.
-2. Buying and record requirements. (a) When buying or otherwise receiving decorative boughs, a person permitted under this section must record: - (1) the seller's name and address; - (2) the form of written consent; and - (3) the government permit number or legal description or property tax identification number of the land from which the boughs were obtained.
+2. Record requirements. (a) When buying or otherwise receiving decorative boughs, a person permitted under this section must record: - (1) the seller's name and address; - (2) the form of written consent; and - (3) the government permit number or legal description or property tax identification number of the land from which the boughs were obtained.